mrgrain/cdk-esbuild/README.md

 > ⚠️ **Status: Experimental** \
 > Expect the interface to change.
 Please report any issues!

+> 💡 See [Monitored Website](examples/website) for a complete working example of a deployed and monitored website.

 Synthetics runs a canary to produce traffic to an application for monitoring purposes.
 Use `TypeScriptCode` as the `code` of a Canary test:

 ```ts